xframes-project/xframes-perl/README.md

 ## Status

-This is not working as XFrames runs in a separate thread, which currently causes
+This is currently **not working** as XFrames runs in a separate thread, which currently causes

 `Segmentation fault (core dumped)`